 Definition of Earned Income

-The definition of earned income which comes in line with Internal Revenue Services is that it comprises of the daily wage, salary earned by employees, bonuses paid, commissions given, tips distributed, the net earning which one accumulates from being self-employed and it may also comprise of the disability benefit/union strike benefit or like deferred payment of retirement funds.
+The definition of earned income, which comes in line with Internal Revenue Services, is that it comprises the daily wage, salary earned by employees, bonuses paid, commissions given, tips distributed, the net earning that one accumulates from being self-employed, and it may also comprise of the disability benefit/union strike benefit or like deferred payment of retirement funds.

-Earned income as stated above comprises several categories of income which one may earn either by being an employee working for a firm or by the means of employment.
-These categories of income are in line with the Internal Revenue Services and can be defined as any income from a job or self-employment.
-Income that is earned from making investments in other avenues or any sort of government benefit received is not considered as earned income.
-Taxpayers whose household income is significantly low may be allowed a tax credit on their earned income provided they fulfill the stated conditions to avail the same.
+As stated above it comprises several categories of income that one may earn either by being an employee working for a firm or by means of employment.
+These income categories align with the Internal Revenue Service and can be defined as any income from a job or self-employment.
+Income earned from investments in other avenues or any government benefit received is not considered earned income.
+Taxpayers whose household income is significantly low may be allowed a tax credit on their earned income provided they fulfill the stated conditions to avail of the same.

-When it comes to the tax purpose the definition of earned income is relatively simpler where it means any kind of income which one has received for the job done by one for the employer or on a self-employment basis.
-The different criteria of income received which doesn’t classify under earned income are as follows: money accumulated from non-deferred pension plans, alimony, any kind of capital gains on the sale of the property, interest earned from a bank account or any form of investments, dividends earned on investing in stocks, interest on bonds and any type of passive income which has been collected from a source of rental property.
+When it comes to tax purposes, the definition of earned income is relatively more straightforward, where it means any income that one has received for the job done by one for the employer or on a self-employment basis.
+The different criteria of income received which doesn’t classify are as follows: money accumulated from non-deferred pension plans, alimony, any capital gains on the sale of the property, interest earned from a bank account or any form of investments, dividends earned on investing in stocks, interest on bonds and any passive income which has been collected from a source of rental property.
 It is usually that both earned income and other forms of income are taxable, but the rate of taxation may vary.

 Example of Earned Income

-The most basic example of earned income can be stated to be the income in the form of salary one gets while working for an employer or the income generated by operating a business where a person is himself or herself self-employed.
-Nowadays freelancing is a very common job where one works based on his/her skillset and his/her preference without any fixed employer.
-It is basically finding related projects from all around the globe and usage of one’s skill to provide the desired work to the client on a timely basis.
-As soon as the project is over, and the output is handed over to the client, the client must provide some kind od pre-decided compensation to the freelancer for getting the job done.
-This income earned is also stated as earned income and is subject to taxation based on the local tax rules.
-When an employee earns bonus or in the hospitality industry apart from daily wages employees are subject to tipping also.
-These tips or bonuses earned by employees are also termed as earned income and subject to taxation.
+The most basic example can be the income in the form of a salary one gets while working for an employer or the income generated by operating a business where a person is himself or herself self-employed.
+Nowadays freelancing is a very common job where one works based on his/her skill set and his/her preference without any fixed employer.
+It is finding related projects from around the globe and using one’s skill to provide the desired work to the client on a timely basis.
+As soon as the project is over and the output is handed over to the client, the client must provide pre-decided compensation to the freelancer for getting the job done.
+This income is also stated as earned income and is subject to taxation based on the local tax rules.
+When an employee makes a bonus in the hospitality industry, apart from daily wages, employees are subject to tipping also.
+These tips or bonuses earned by employees are also termed earned income and are subject to taxation.

 What Qualifies Earned Income?

-- Earned income consists of employee salary which are taxable and even the net earnings generated from self-employment.
+- It consists of employee salaries which are taxable and even the net earnings generated from self-employment.

-- Any alimony provided, child support, social security, and unemployment benefits does not qualify as earned income.
+- Any alimony provided, child support, social security, and unemployment benefits do not qualify as earned income.